Øvre Dåsvatn

-Øvre Dåsvatn is a village in Evje og Hornnes municipality in Agder county, Norway.
+Øvre Dåsvatn is a village in Evje og Hornnes Municipality in Agder county, Norway.
 The village is located in the Dåsvannsdalen valley, about 14 km northwest of the villages of Hornnes, Kjetså, and Dåsnesmoen.
-The village of Åknes in neighboring Åseral municipality lies about 13 km to the northwest of Øvre Dåsvatn.
+The village of Lognevatn in neighboring Åseral Municipality lies about 13 km to the northwest of Øvre Dåsvatn.
 The picturesque lake Dåsvatn lies to the south of the village, surrounded by forest.